|Born||in Brooklyn, New York, USA|

 Mini Bio (1)

-Born to immigrant parents from the Dominion of Newfoundland (now part of Canada) Chuck Connors and his two-years-younger sister, Gloria, grew up in a working-class section of the west side of Brooklyn, New York, where their father worked the local docks as a longshoreman.
+Chuck Connors was born Kevin Joseph Connors in Brooklyn, New York, to Marcella (Londrigan) and Alban Francis "Allan" Connors.
+His parents were immigrants from the Dominion of Newfoundland (now part of Canada), and were of Irish descent.
+Chuck and his two-years-younger sister, Gloria, grew up in a working-class section of the west side of Brooklyn, where their father worked the local docks as a longshoreman.

 Chuck's natural athletic prowess earned him a scholarship to Adelphi Academy, a private high school, and then to Seton Hall, a Catholic college in South Orange, New Jersey.
 Leaving Seton Hall after two years, on October 20, 1942, he joined the army, listing his occupation as a ski instructor.
 After enlistment in the infantry at Fort Knox, he later served mostly as a tank-warfare instructor at Camp Campbell, Kentucky, and then finally at West Point.
 Following his discharge early in 1946, he resumed his athletic pursuits.
 He played center for the Boston Celtics in the 1946-47 season but left early for spring training with the Brooklyn Dodgers.
 Baseball had always been his first love, and for the next several years he knocked about the minor leagues in such places as Rochester (NY), Norfolk (VA), Newark (NJ), Newport News (VA), Mobile (AL) and Montreal, Canada (while in Montreal he met Elizabeth Riddell, whom he married in October 1948.
 They had four sons during their 13-year marriage).
 He finally reached his goal, playing for the Brooklyn Dodgers, in May 1949, but after just five weeks and one at-bat he returned to Montreal.
 After a brief stint with the Chicago Cubs in 1951, during which he hit two home runs, Chuck wound up with the Cubs' Triple-A farm team, the L.A.
 Angels, in 1952.
 A baseball fan who was also a casting director for MGM spotted Chuck and recommended him for a part in the Spencer Tracy-Katharine Hepburn comedy Pat and Mike (1952).
 Originally cast to play a prizefighter, but that role went instead to Aldo Ray.
 Chuck was cast as a captain in the state police.
 He now abandoned his athletic hopes and devoted full time to his acting career, which often emphasized his muscular 6'6" physique.